whitfin/aws-ecr-proxy/README.md

 This project was originally based on the existing [aws-ecr-http-proxy](https://github.com/Lotto24/aws-ecr-http-proxy) repository.
-As that project has not had any major changes in a few years and appears to no longer be maintained (at least for now), this repository was separated out as some of the planned changes will be incompatible moving forward.
-The original forked code will live on the `legacy` branch as a point of reference, and the `main` branch will carry the new line of changes.
+As that project has not had any major changes in a few years and appears to no longer be maintained (at least for now), this repository was separated out as some of the planned changes will be incompatible moving forward (and to separate issues, PRs, etc).

+The original forked code will live on the `legacy` branch as a point of reference, and the `main` will carry the new line of changes.
 Obviously major credit goes to the original author(s)!

 ## Basic Usage